 of the region.

-Since 2002, the New River Land Trust has conserved more than 49,000 acres and over 25 miles of New River Frontage.
+Since 2002, the New River Land Trust has conserved over 55,000 acres and 26 miles of New River Frontage.
 As the only American Heritage River in Virginia and one of only 14 in the nation, the New River defines our region and supports our economy.
 Land conservation is critical as unprecedented develpment threatens our water supply, wildlife habitat, and the overall natural integrity of the region.
 NRLT joins with 1,700 other land trusts, including the Blue Ridge Land Conservancy, in protecting over four million endangered acres—making a major impact on the American landscape.

 The New River Land Trust (NRLT) does not lobby for or support persons in or campaigning for political office at any level of government.
 The NRLT does, as its organizational capacity allows, advocacy work for federal, state and local policy issues that closely relate to the organization’s conservation mission.
 Conservation in Virginia has historically enjoyed strong bipartisan support at all levels of government and NRLT believes that continuing this trend makes sense for the sustainability of Virginia’s economic, social and environmental systems and for sustaining successful conservation efforts both across Virginia and in the New River region.